↖ Homepage of the site 'What to do with your life?'

 |

-The game of alliances is a source of fear, because it is versatile.
-We can opt for more sincere human relationships, but less effective in terms of social progression.
+The game of alliances is a source of fear, due to its versatility.
+One can opt for more sincere human relationships, but less effective in terms of social advancement.

 |